Amazon A+ Content Templates and Best Practices: What modules are there?

 Standard Comparison Table

-In this classic table, various products from the seller’s portfolio can be compared to the item on the respective detail page, for example.
+In this classic table, various products from the merchant’s portfolio can be compared to the item on the respective detail page, for example.

 Standard: Four Images/Text Quadrant

-This module consists of four images arranged in a square, next to which a heading is placed.
-There is also space for text under each image.
+This module consists of four images arranged in a square, next to which a title is placed.
+Additionally, there is space for text under each image.

 Multiple Images Module A

 This module of the Amazon A+ Content templates is designed to be interactive.
-Each of the four images is associated with a heading and text.
+Each of the four images is assigned a title with text.
 By clicking on one of the small images, the respective text and the image appear in a larger version.

 Standard Single Image Left

-Here, the image is on the left, with the heading and text in the left module area.
+Here, the image is on the left, with the title and text in the left module area.

 Standard Single Image Right